mit-ll/CEP/README.md

     <img src="./doc/related_logos.jpg" width="450" height="71">
 </p>

-The Common Evaluation Platform (CEP) is intended as a surrogate System on a Chip (SoC) that provides users an open-source evaluation platform for the evaluation of custom tools and techniques.
+The Common Evaluation Platform (CEP) is an Open Source Hardware (OSH) System on a Chip (SoC).
+It has been developed to support the test and evluation of custom tools and techniques.
 An extensive verification environment is provided to ensure the underlying functionality is maintained even after modification.

-The Logic Locking Key Interface (LLKI) has been provided as a representative means of distributing key / configuration material to LLKI-enabled cores.
+The Lincoln Laboratory Key Interface (LLKI) has been provided as a representative means of distributing key / configuration material to LLKI-enabled cores.

-For CEP v3.1+, the full LLKI has been added.
-This includes the Surrogate Root of Trust (SRoT) and mock Technique Specific Shims (TSS) for all accelerator cores.

 ### Please check the [Release Notes](./RELEASE_NOTES.md) to understand what has changed and a list of known issues.